thecodepatch/pinmeto-client/README.md

 # pinmeto-client
 A .NET client for PinMeTo

-Please use CSharpier with Run on save activated.
+Please use [CSharpier](https://csharpier.com/) with Run on save activated.

+To run unit tests:<br>
+`cp appsettings.private.json.example appsettings.private.json`<br>
+Then add your values to the new appsettings.private.json file.